camiloVelandia/serempre/README.md

 # React.js Template

-this is a template for projects in React.js, I use webpack, babel and stylus for this template
+This is a template for projects in React.js, I use webpack, babel and stylus for this template

 If you like give me a star!!